wuzhengy/TAU/Voting and Ranges.md

 * number of peers:  log(n)
 * stake weighted random selection. the higher stake, the hire chance to get selected for voting.

-## Ranges
-* mutable range:  ... < 1x   Mutable range is the range of blocks from the current blocchain frontier, tip, to a specific defined history block.
-* voting range:   1x  < ...  < 3x
-* warning range:  3X  < ...